Signed in as:

 filler@godaddy.com

-Fluorescence occurs when specific impurities known as "activators" are present within the mineral.
-These activators are typically cations of metals such as: tungsten, molybdenum, lead, boron, titanium, manganese, uranium, and chromium.
-When a source of radiation excites electrons in the stone, causing them to jump to a higher energy level.
-The electron stays in this state for a short period of time and then returns to its ground state.
+Fluorescence in fluorescent minerals occurs when specific impurities, known as 'activators,' are present within the mineral.
+These activators are typically cations of metals such as tungsten, molybdenum, lead, boron, titanium, manganese, uranium, and chromium.
+When a source of radiation excites electrons in the stone, it causes them to jump to a higher energy level.
+The electron stays in this state for a short period of time before returning to its ground state.
+Many gem shops showcase these fascinating examples of natural fluorescence.

 At A&A Rockshop, we offer a unique peek into the wonders of fluorescent crystals and minerals with our walk-in blacklight room!
 Full of a variety of naturally glowing goodies, this room is perfect for viewing the wonderous effects ultraviolet lights can create.